JB74 rear wheel bearing change

 As an additional check, rotating the rear wheel with the car in neutral & the handbrake off can reveal a bad bearing as it might feel quite crunchy.
 This is the hardest thing to check/feel and also the hardest to illustrate here, but it can often be easier to feel it rather than see movement if the bearing is mostly making a whining noise rather than a clunking noise.

-Destroyed wheel bearings mean that potentially the rear brakes will wear excessively – the play on the bearing means the drum ends up differently spaced to the brake shoes.
-As the brake adjusts up but one runs out of adjustment, you will find one side needs to be pulled more than the other.
+Another sign is to look for any signatures of worn rear brakes: often this is a handbrake that won’t adjust very well or won’t hold the car.
+The play on the bearing means the drum ends up differently spaced to the brake shoes, so as the brake adjusts up but one runs out of adjustment, you will find one side needs to be pulled more than the other.
 This manifsets itself as a ’tilt’ to the handbrake balance bar, which should be no more than 15º off perpendicular to the cable from the handbrake lever.
 While this isn’t diagnostic of just a wheel bearing (your brakes might have worn out on one side from lots of 4wding, or, your brakes have been stuck on from mud and stuff in the brake), it is worth investigating and going deeper than just replacing the brakes.

 Pic from Trinity Vitetta – this is a nice example of a handbrake balance bar that is a bit unhappy